Frequently Asked Questions for Resident Assistant Selection

 RAs are invited to sign up to attend a variety of conferences through the year.

-Separate applications for summer RA, summer Conference Assistant, and summer Clerical Assistants will be available in the spring semester.
+Separate applications for summer RA, summer Conference Assistant, and summer Desk Assistants will be available in the spring semester.

 What do you do when you work the desk?